rawanalex20/ecommerce-playbooks/README.md

 # Description
-Ecommerce playbooks deploy a slightly enhanced version of kodekloud sample ecommerce application used in kodekloud Advanced Ansible Course labs.
+Ecommerce playbooks is a slightly enhanced version of playbooks used in kodekloud Advanced Ansible Course labs to deploy kodekloud sample ecommerce application.
 The application consists of a webserver and a database server on two seperate hosts.
 The playbook uses roles that perform the deployment for each of the servers beside a playbook that clears the whole deployment.
 # Dependencies
 Versions used:
 - ansible-core 2.14.17